-Staff and pupils will receive appropriate instruction on how to properly use, maintain and store PPE, and how to detect and report faults.
-Equipment manuals are available and signs are clearly displayed in areas, and on equipment, where PPE is required.
+Staff and pupils will receive appropriate instruction on use, maintaining and storing PPE, and how to detect and report faults.
 When not in use, PPE will be properly stored, kept clean, and in good repair.

 The school covers the costs of purchase, cleaning and repair for all clothing that is protective clothing that staff require to fulfil their roles.